bridgethedata/bridgethedata/README.md

 # Bridget Ama Boateng

- 👋 Welcome you to my GitHub portfolio! 👋
+👋 Welcome to my GitHub portfolio!

-I am a Certified Microsoft Power BI Data Analyst and Certified Alteryx Advanced expert with over two years of exciting consulting experience!
-I'm eager to expand my skills in SQL and Python by exploring different projects and challenges!
+I am a Microsoft Certified Trainer and data, AI and analytics professional with four years of consulting and training experience.
+I specialise in Power BI, SQL, Python, Alteryx, Copilot and workflow automation, creating practical solutions that turn complex data into actionable business insights.

+I have supported over 1,000 learners and professionals through technical training, coaching and hands-on projects.
+This portfolio showcases my work across data analytics, visualisation, automation and applied AI.

 #### 📫 How to reach me: